Interactive, Online Technique Course

 - Participants will utilize video, out of water exercises, and visualization

-Leading this backstroke course is 5-time NCAA Champion John Shebat!
-John is a very thorough and engaging instructor.
-He has studied technique her whole life in order to become one of the best in the world.
-Your swimmer will be able to work with John to get inside his mind and his backstroke to race faster!
+Leading this freestyle course is Olympic gold medalist Clark Smith!
+Clark is a very thorough and engaging instructor.
+He has studied technique his whole life in order to become an American Record Holder, NCAA Champion and an Olympic Gold Medalist.
+Your swimmer will be able to work with Clark to get inside his mind and his freestyle to race faster!

 This program consists of 8 classes over 4 weeks.
 The main focus of each class will be on a different component of the stroke: